 What happens after I order my tickets online?

-When your order is complete you will receive an order confirmation number on the Tix.com site.
-At the completion of your order, you will also be sent a confirmation email from Tix.com within five minutes, confirming your order.
+At the completion of your order, you will be sent an email from tix.com, confirming your order.

 When will I get my tickets?

-You will have the choice of two methods of receiving your ticket(s) at the completion of your purchase.
+You will have the choice of two methods for receiving your ticket(s) at the completion of your purchase.

-$3.00 – Hard tickets will be mailed to your shipping address, via 1st class mail.
+$3.00 – Hard tickets will be mailed to your shipping address, via First Class Mail.

 $1.00 – E-ticket option will allow you to print your tickets out yourself.

-Please note: Tickets purchased on or after Wednesday, November 27 will not have the 1st class mail option.
-You will still be able to print at home or you can pick up your tickets at KCRW’s will-call table beginning 90 minutes before the show begins.
+Please note: Tickets purchased on or after Monday, May 30th will not have the First Class Mail option.
+You will still be able to print at home or you can pick up your tickets at KCRW’s will-call table 90 minutes before the show begins.